K. Sparks: Trendy, and Black Cassette

-October 1, 2016, K. Sparks released a single entitled #TRENDY.
+On October 1, 2016, K. Sparks released a single entitled #TRENDY.
 In the song he addressed the extreme racial tension in the United States after numerous incidents of Police brutality.
 Discussing several acts of violence that involved Trayvon Martin, Mike Brown, Eric Garner and others.
 The song received notoriety from various mainstream digital outlets.
 HipHopDX staff writer wrote "K. Sparks utilized symbolism as a method to create positive dialogue and change".
 January 1, 2017, K. Sparks released a 3-song EP entitled Black Cassette Produced By Kurser from Paris.
 The EP received numerous praises from critics and was featured on 2dopeboyz.
 The second song on the Black Cassette entitled "Level Up (Street Fam)" contained song lyrics K. Sparks directed towards an unknown musician.
 In an interview with WLUW 88.7 FM K. Sparks elaborated in regards to the song "I wrote those lyrics for an artist I use to ghost write hooks for.
 I don't give negative people promotion so I left the name out.
 But they know who the record is for."

 Urban Couture

-June 15, 2015, K. Sparks teamed up with producer Es-K to start work on his album entitled Urban Couture.
+On June 15, 2015, K. Sparks teamed up with producer Es-K to start work on his album entitled Urban Couture.
 The album's first single entitled Flipside was released on August 6, 2017.
 The album was made available for pre order with a release date set for October 15, 2017.
 K. Sparks handled the majority of the writing and some production, while Es-K handled the majority of production duties.
 In regards to the promotional campaign for the album, the following was cited; Flipside is the first single from K. Sparks collaborative album with producer Es-K entitled Urban Couture.
 The song discusses the various positive and always negative alternatives in life.
 But most importantly always placing things into perspective.
 Es-K, Ezeroh1 and K. Sparks produced this song, in addition to John Culbreth playing trumpet.
 The album took two years to complete due to containing live instrumentation from various musicians from several locations.
 Fusions of Jazz, Neo soul & Hip-Hop can all be traced within various layers of the project.